rowett/lifeviewer/README.md

 </html>
 ```
 * The content part of the <meta> tag must contain two mandatory items:
   1. The name of the `<div>` element that contains an element containing the pattern definition and the `<canvas>` element.
   2. The name of the element in that `<div>` that contains the pattern definition.
 In the example above the `<div>` name is **viewer** and the pattern definition element is **textarea**.
 * The content part of the `<meta>` tag may also contain up to three optional items:
-1. an integer (example: "30") - if specified then sets the height in pixels of the element containing the pattern definition.
+  1. *an integer* (example: "30") - if specified then sets the height in pixels of the element containing the pattern definition.
-2. the word "hide" - if specified then hide the `<canvas>` element on browsers that don't support LifeViewer.
+  2. "*hide*" - if specified then hide the `<canvas>` element on browsers that don't support LifeViewer.
-3. the word "limit" - if specified then limit the width of LifeViewer to the width of the element containing the pattern.
+  3. "*limit*" - if specified then limit the width of LifeViewer to the width of the element containing the pattern.

 You can put multiple LifeViewers on a single page.
 Each time you want one just specify an enclosing `<div>` containing both the `<textarea>` with the pattern definition and a `<canvas>`.
 ```